Notify me

 “Mixing paints magenta and cyan” By Jaspergeli.
 Details and license here.

 . . . though seemingly more reliant on aesthetics, also has mathematical underpinnings.
-Artists understand color theory, which involves mathematical relationships between primary colors, their combinations, and the resulting hues.
-Utilizing principles such as the color wheel and understanding the properties of light, artists create visually stunning and harmonious color palettes that captivate audiences.
+Artists understand colour theory, which involves mathematical relationships between primary colours, their combinations, and the resulting hues.
+Utilizing principles such as the colour wheel and understanding the properties of light, artists create visually stunning and harmonious colour palettes that captivate audiences.

 Another example of mathematics producing art is the Spirograph: